MrYsLab/bots-in-pieces/_posts/2019-06-15-banyan-bot-blue-part-2.md

 The server requires the [*pybluez*](https://github.com/pybluez/pybluez) Python package to be installed on the Raspberry Pi.
 Before doing so, let's take the opportunity to update *pip* on the RPi to the latest version.
+If you are running Raspbian Buster you can skip this step.

 Open a terminal window on your Raspberry Pi and type the following command:
 ```console